AnimMouse/animmouse-website/content/post/my-asn-journey-configuring-bgp-on-vps.md

 ### Set up a dummy interface

 We need to create a dummy interface in order for us to have an interface where we assign the IP address.
 We can't just assign our IP address to `eth0` since your IPv6 prefix technically does not exist within the `eth0` interface.
+A dummy interface works like a loopback interface.

 1. Create a dummy interface configuration.\
 `sudo nano /etc/network/interfaces.d/dummy1`